CyberCat-Institute/CyberCat-Institute.github.io/_posts/2024-02-06-passive-inference-compositional.md

 If both sensory and motor areas are at the bottom of the hierarchy, this raises the obvious question of what is at the *top*.
 It probably has something to do with long term memory formation, but it is almost impossible to not be thinking about *consciousness* at this point.
 I'm going to step back from this so that the hot takes in this post don't reach their ignition temperature before the next paragraph.

-The single hottest take that I geuinely believe is that *deep variational reinforcement learning is all you need*, and is the only conceptually plausible route to what is sometimes sloppily called "AGI" and what I refer to in private as "true intelligence".
+The single hottest take that I genuinely believe is that *deep variational reinforcement learning is all you need*, and is the only conceptually plausible route to what is sometimes sloppily called "AGI" and what I refer to in private as "true intelligence".

 I should mention that none of my collaborators is as optimistic as me that *deep variational reinforcement sequence learning is all you need*.
 Uniquely among my collaborators, I am a hardcore connectionist and I believe good old fashioned symbolic methods have no essential role to play.
 Time will tell.